that are written or imprinted on a

 , especially when considered from the point of view of

-style and effect.
+and effect.
+Word

-Good handwriting is having
+Good handwriting takes focus

-how you write each individual letter, while at the same time, you have to
+enough to read.
+And at the same time, you have to

-writing combines focus and planning
+good writing combines focus and planning

 is writing created by a person with a writing utensil such as a pen or